-Dr. Kristen Richards, our Founder and CEO and Dr. Timothy W. Chang, are two of very few Fellowship-trained Mohs micrographic surgeons here in San Diego.
+Dr. Kristen Richards, our Founder and CEO is one of very few Fellowship-trained Mohs micrographic surgeons here in San Diego.
 Our La Jolla practice located conveniently close to Del Mar and surrounding San Diego areas, is one of only a few to offer this highly advanced procedure by a Fellowship-trained surgeon.

 Mohs is a specialized micrographic surgical technique used to remove cancerous lesions in the skin.
 Allowing physicians to remove skin cancer more effectively, while causing less damage to surrounding healthy tissue than any other method, Mohs is particularly ideal for the removal of large tumors, such as those with irregular edges, and skin cancer that appears on the face or near delicate parts of the body.